ElSimone2019/ElSimone2019/README.md

-- 👋 Hi, I’m @ElSimone2019
+- 👋 Hi, I’m Victor (@victorvintorez)
-- 👀 I’m interested in Keyboards, Websites, and general programming
+- 👀 I’m interested in Keyboards, Web Dev, and general programming
 - 🌱 I’m currently learning Python, JavaScript
 - 📫 How to reach me
   - Discord - victorvintorez

 <!---
-ElSimone2019/ElSimone2019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+victorvintorez/victorvintorez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->